After a lot of hard work, you’ve managed to jumpstart your business and set up your online store. Congratulations!

 Cart recovery plugins are a great way to reduce shopping cart abandonment and increase your sales.
 They work by automatically sending reminders to users who have abandoned their carts.
 Many of them also support Facebook Messenger, so customers can be reminded about what they left behind via messenger notifications instead of email messages, if desired.
 SMS notifications are also quite effective, with a recovery rate of around 16%.

 If you are interested in other plugins that will increase your conversions, you can check out:

-- Best WooCommerce Plugins & Extensions for 2022
+- Best WooCommerce Plugins & Extensions

 - Best Shopify Apps to Get More Customers